hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

 **Poser Frames** is JavaScript for Photoshop that adds fake negative borders, traced from real negatives.
-It works with images in 3:2, 4:3, 6:7, 4:5 and 1:1 format, with a shortest side of 3600 px, 4800 px or 6000 px.
+It works with images in 3:2, 4:3, 6:7, 4:5 and 1:1 format, with a minimum short side of 1500px.

-Sidenote: Those dimensions mentioned above are chosen to be compatible with [the Film Grain](https://thearchetypeprocess.com/collections/adobe-photoshop-actions/products/the-film-grain), from [the Archetype Process](https://thearchetypeprocess.com).
-I run Poser Frames on my files first, directly when exporting from Lightroom.
-I then run the Film Grain on those files, so the borders blend into the images in a believable way.

 Installing and running Poser Frames